Homotopy types of topological stacks of categories: A span of bisimplicial spaces

 that is the pullback of the shrinkable map $BT^oY\to Y_0$.
 Then applyng Propositions~\ref{prop:bisimplicial_realisation} and \ref{prop:geom_realise_good_sspace} again we have that $BQ_f\colon BS(f) = |dS(f)| \simeq \big||D|_v\big| \to BX$ is a homotopy equivalence.

 Thus we have shown:

-\begin{thma} If $f\colon X \to Y$ is a functor between well-pointed topological categories such that $B\rho\colon B(Y_0 \sl f) \to Y_0$ is shrinkable, $f$ is a homotopy equivalence. \end{thma}
+\begin{thma} If $f\colon X \to Y$ is a functor between well-pointed topological categories such that $B\rho\colon B(Y_0 \sl f) \to Y_0$ is shrinkable, $Bf$ is a homotopy equivalence. \end{thma}

-We have now reduced the problem of showing $BX$ is homotopy equivalent to $BY$ to showing that the classifying space of a single topological category is homotopy equivalent to a given space.
+We have thus reduced the problem of showing $BX$ is homotopy equivalent to $BY$ to showing that the classifying space of a single topological category is homotopy equivalent to a given space.

 We can in fact do better than this: